pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why do we need to include the "Content-Type" in the headers?

 * **Your Answer:**
+so the server and browser will parse the data correctly

-* **Question:** How could you convert this method to an `async` method?
+* **Question:** How could you convert this method to an `async` method? use async/await
 ---

 - [ ] Let's move our requests to a better place.
 Create a new file at `./src/api/auth.js`.
 Add the following inside of it: